lvgl/lvgl/docs/get-started/quick-overview.md

 The graphical elements like Buttons, Labels, Sliders, Charts etc. are called objects or widgets.
 Go to [Widgets](/widgets/index) to see the full list of available widgets.

-Every object has a parent object where it is create.
+Every object has a parent object where it is created.
 For example if a label is created on a button, the button is the parent of label.

 The child object moves with the parent and if the parent is deleted the children will be deleted too.